Atomic Habits: Reception

 Atomic Habits was not an instant success, only gaining popularity in the years following its publication.
-In 2024, Omaid Homayum wrote for Forbes that the book had "caught fire", having sold nearly 20 million copies—faster-selling than famous self-help book The 7 Habits of Highly Effective People.
-Homayum said that quotes from Clear's book had "broken the internet [sic]".
+In 2024, Forbes Omaid Homayum said that it had "caught fire", having sold nearly 20 million copies, and that quotes from the book had "broken the Internet".
+Literary Hub's James Folta that it had become a part of the literary canon among "business thought leader[s]" on LinkedIn.
 As of February 14, 2024, the book had topped the New York Times best-seller list of U.S. book sales for 164 weeks, and was the top-selling book on Amazon.
 Slate wrote that Atomic Habits was the "self-help book of the decade".
-In 2025, the book came #10 in The Sunday Times Bestsellers List of U.K. book sales.
+In 2025, the book came at number 10 in The Sunday Times Bestsellers List of U.K. book sales.

-In Entrepreneur magazine, John Rampton listed Atomic Habits as one of the 17 best books ever written on management and productivity.
-Dayana Aleksandrova wrote for Business Insider that the book was "unanimously recommended" by every person she questioned about how they achieved a "higher-performer" work ethic, and that reading the book "change[d] my life for the better": "So far, the lessons I've taken away from the book have worked at an 100% success rate — especially when it comes to addressing procrastination."
-Nikk Cottrell wrote for The Independent that the book had positively "changed the course of my year".
-For Literary Hub, James Folta that the book became a part of the literary canon among "business thought leader[s]" on LinkedIn.
-Actress Rosamund Pike said that since reading the book, she had become interested in achieving "marginal gains".
+In Entrepreneur, John Rampton listed Atomic Habits as one of the 17 best books ever written on management and productivity.
+Dayana Aleksandrova wrote for Business Insider that it was "unanimously recommended" by every "higher-performer" person she questioned about how they achieved their work ethic.
+She said reading the book "change[d] my life for the better", as "so far, the lessons I've taken away from the book have worked at an 100% success rate—especially when it comes to addressing procrastination."
+The Independent's Nikk Cottrell and actress Rosamund Pike also said it helped them.
 Luigi Mangione, the accused murderer of UnitedHealthcare CEO Brian Thompson, listed the book as one of his favorites on Goodreads.

-Some critics were skeptical or disapproving of Atomic Habits' theories.
-Anthony Lane wrote for The New Yorker that inevitably, "[a reader's] conscience rebels" against the advice of self-help books like Atomic Habits if a minor obstacle comes in the way of their own reading habit: "You were reading James Clear's [book and] doing well until you spilled half a bottle of Knob Creek over the last sixty pages.
+Some critics were skeptical or disapproving of Atomic Habits theories.
+The New Yorker's Anthony Lane wrote that inevitably, "[a reader's] conscience rebels" against the advice of self-help books like it, if a minor obstacle comes in the way of their own reading habit: "You were reading [Atomic Habits] and doing well until you spilled half a bottle of Knob Creek over the last sixty pages.
 Now you’ll never know how it ends."
-Steven Phillips-Horst strongly rebuked the book's theories and alleged usefulness in The Guardian, saying it is one of many trending "modern therapy [books] with pseudoscientific grand theories on human behavior"—like The Subtle Art of Not Giving A Fuck and The Body Keeps the Score—that contain "comforting yet impenetrable" advice.
-He said the books "peddle feel-good Marvel movie versions of philosophy that don’t challenge our conceptions, but validate our feelings, often backing up their circular logic with dubious 'research' and 'experts'."
+Steven Phillips-Horst strongly rebuked the book's theories and supposed usefulness in The Guardian, saying it is one of many trending modern therapy books like The Body Keeps the Score (2014) and The Subtle Art of Not Giving A Fuck (2016) that have "pseudoscientific grand theories on human behavior", and "comforting yet impenetrable" advice.
+He described them as "[peddling] feel-good Marvel movie versions of philosophy that don’t challenge our conceptions, but validate our feelings, often backing up their circular logic with dubious 'research' and 'experts'."